tdrose01/EHR-ENG2/README.md

 - The Environmental Dashboard now has its own dedicated route (`/environmental-dashboard`) and card navigation, similar to Patient Management.
 - The System Status page is restored to show system health and status as originally designed.

+### Environmental Exposure Dashboards
+The application includes a suite of powerful dashboards for visualizing and exploring environmental exposure data.

+- **Heatmap Dashboard (`/heatmap-dashboard`):** Displays exposure data as a heatmap overlaid on ship deck plans, providing an intuitive visualization of hotspots for various metrics like noise or air quality.
+- **Trend Chart Dashboard (`/trend-chart-dashboard`):** Renders time-series data in dynamic line charts, allowing users to track metric trends over time against upper and lower specification limits.
+- **Data Explorer (`/data-table-dashboard`):** A comprehensive data table for viewing raw exposure records with advanced filtering, sorting, and pagination.
+It also includes a one-click feature to export the current view as a PDF report.

 ## Navy Environmental Health Tracker

 ### Database Setup